innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_05.md

 %load_ext nbev3devsim
 %load_ext nbtutor
 ```
+<font color='red'>JD: Rename notebook if first and second notebooks for this week are combined.</font>

-# Reasoning and the sense–think–act model
+# 4 Reasoning and the sense–think–act model

-In the sense-act model, agents (or robots) tyically perform an action as a direct response of a sensory input.
-In the `sense-think-act` model, there is an element of deliberation in which the agent makes a *choice* about what action to perform based not just on the sensory input but also other factors.
+In the sense–act model, agents (or robots) typically perform an action as a direct response of a sensory input.
+In the ‘sense–think–act’ model, there is an element of deliberation in which the agent makes a *choice* about what action to perform based not just on the sensory input but also other factors.
 In the simplest case, this might be a value against which the input is compared, or it might be a much more elaborate decision process involving a wide range of factors.

-## Representing and using knowledge and beliefs
+## 4.1 Representing and using knowledge and beliefs

 Artificial intelligence and robotics have the major problem of *representing* facts and *knowledge*, or at least, *beliefs* inside machines.
 We have a vast amount of knowledge in our brains.
 This knowledge is distributed over the brain, rather than each fact being neatly stored in a single memory unit.

 <!-- #region tags=["alert-success"] -->
-In many formal studies of intelligent agents, "knowledge" is defined as "justified true belief".
-An agent may "believe" a fact, but that is only classed as "knowledge":
+In many formal studies of intelligent agents, ‘knowledge’ is defined as ‘justified true belief’.
+An agent may ‘believe’ a fact, but that is only classed as ‘knowledge’:

-- if the fact is true;
+- if the fact is true
 - if the agent is justified in having the belief (that is, there is a good reason why it has that belief).
 <!-- #endregion -->

-The structure of the human brain is completely different from the structure of a robot's or a real computer’s "brain", and roboticists have found it very difficult to implant a wide range of experiences (real-world data) into robot brains.
-Whilst significant progress has been made in Artificial Intelligence (AI) and Machine Learning (ML) approaches to machine vision in recent years by using ever more computational resources, these achievements are often quite limited in terms of domain or general applicability.
-They can also be hugely expensive in terms of the amount of data and computational effort, as well as the energy used to power the underlying computers, that are required to create them.
-Ever larger and more complex natural language processing (NLP) models are also proving effective in parsing natural language statements and generating natural language texts, albeit often in a "free-writing" sense.
+The structure of the human brain is completely different from the structure of a robot’s or a real computer’s ‘brain’, and roboticists have found it very difficult to implant a wide range of experiences (real-world data) into robot brains.
+Whilst significant progress has been made in artificial intelligence (AI) and machine learning (ML) approaches in recent years by using ever-more computational resources, these achievements are often quite limited in terms of domain or general applicability.
+They can also be hugely expensive in terms of the amount of data and computational effort, as well as the energy used to power the underlying computers that are required to create them.
+Ever larger and more complex natural-language processing (NLP) models are also proving effective in parsing natural-language statements and generating natural-language texts, albeit often in a ‘free-writing’ sense.

-An alternative to the "self-learning" neural network style of Artificial Intelligence, which you will meet later in the module, are approaches in which we try to *explicitly* encode knowledge using an approach known as *rule based systems*.
+An alternative to the ‘self-learning’ neural network style of artificial intelligence, which you will meet later in the block, are approaches in which we try to *explicitly* encode knowledge using an approach known as *rule-based systems*.

-In this notebook, you will meet two such examples: the classic *Eliza* rule based conversational agent; and a more general rule based architecture, `birable-rules`, that can be used to develop a wide range of rulesets that can be used to reason more generally over a set of provided "facts".
+In this notebook you will meet two such examples: the classic *Eliza* rule-based conversational agent, and a more general rule-based architecture, *durable-rules*, which can be used to develop a wide range of rulesets that can be used to reason more generally over a set of provided ‘facts’.

-## Eliza
+## 4.2 Eliza

-Athough written fifty or so years ago, Joseph Weizenbaum's *Eliza* programme is often referred to as one of the first great milestones in computational natural language interaction.
-You can see a copy of the original paper [here](https://github.com/wadetb/eliza/blob/master/p36-weizenabaum.pdf), which includes examples of the code used to programme the original Eliza engine.
+Athough written fifty or so years ago, Joseph Weizenbaum’s *Eliza* program is often referred to as one of the first great milestones in computational natural-language interaction.
+[This copy of the original paper](https://github.com/wadetb/eliza/blob/master/p36-weizenabaum.pdf) includes examples of the code used to program the original Eliza engine.

-Eliza has been reimplemented several times, such as in the *Lisp* programming language by Peter Norvig's for his textbook *Paradigms of Artificial Intelligence Programming*, as well as in Python reimplementation of Norvig's code by Daniel Connelly ([*Paip-python: Peter Norvig's Paradigms of AI Programming implemented in Python*](http://dhconnelly.com/paip-python/)).
+Eliza has been reimplemented several times, such as in the *Lisp* programming language by Peter Norvig for his textbook *Paradigms of Artificial Intelligence Programming*, as well as a Python reimplementation of Norvig’s code by Daniel Connelly ([Paip-python: Peter Norvig's Paradigms of AI Programming implemented in Python](http://dhconnelly.com/paip-python/)).

-A version of Connelly's code, updated to run in the version of Python used in these notebooks, is contained in the file [eliza.py](eliza.py).
+A version of Connelly’s code, updated to run in the version of Python used in these notebooks, is contained in the file [eliza.py](eliza.py).

 <!-- #region activity=true -->
-### Activity - Chatting to `Eliza`
+### Activity – Chatting to ‘Eliza’

-Relive the past, perhaps in more ways than one — depending on how your conversation goes! — by chatting to Eliza for two or three minutes.
+Relive the past, perhaps in more ways than one – depending on how your conversation goes! – by chatting to Eliza for two or three minutes.

 Run the following code cell to import the `eliza` package:
 <!-- #endregion -->